Semiconductor sustainability: Manufacturing change has been saved

 Many of the world’s leading semiconductor manufacturers publicly announced sustainability goals in recent years.
 While each has pursued their own set of initiatives to move toward achieving these goals, many initial efforts have focused on relatively accessible progress such as procuring renewable energy where possible.
 For example, 93% of Intel’s energy needs were met by renewables as of its 2022-23 fiscal year.1

-The imperative to further improve the industry’s sustainability (see Drivers, below) continues to intensify, accentuated by the continued growth of the industry and the greater energy demands of manufacturing the latest generation chips.
-Thankfully, new technologies, processes and incentives are becoming available to enable further improvements in the environmental footprint of chip fabrication and assembly.
+The imperative to further improve the industry’s sustainability (see drivers below) continues to intensify, accentuated by the continued growth of the industry and the greater energy demands of manufacturing the latest generation chips.
+Thankfully, new technologies, processes, and incentives are becoming available to enable further improvements in the environmental footprint of chip fabrication and assembly.
 We can thus anticipate improved environmental performance from both the next generation of plants and from retrofitting and upgrades of existing facilities.
-A full transformation of chip manufacturing transformation with adoption of the latest technologies, processes and approaches can reduce the intensity of energy, water, and process gas use significantly.
+A targeted transformation of chip manufacturing with adoption of the latest technologies, processes, and approaches can reduce the intensity of energy, water, and process gas use significantly.

-How are the market drivers and opportunities for investing in increased chip manufacturing sustainability manifesting for semiconductor manufacturers?
+How are market drivers and investments in increased chip manufacturing sustainability impacting semiconductor manufacturers?

 From Deloitte’s experience, we see the varied pressures to reduce the lifecycle energy needs of semiconductor products being expressed via four main drivers: